PLEASE READ THE MANUAL AND GUIDE BELOW BEFORE TURNING ANYTHING ON

 - Marquees, Side Art, Overlays, etc.

-- Troubleshooting video and audio problems, or an "Out of Range" message on monitor.
+- Troubleshooting video and audio problems, or an "Out of Range" message on your monitor.

 - X-Arcade Coin Door Manual